 So that’s what I did.
 I took the rest of the week off and focused solely on this project.
 I came up with several pieces of content that I was very proud of.
 The Air Jordan 1 Bananas, a vignette about avocado toast, a celebrity endorsement campaign with Harry Styles, and some fruity Instagram stories.

 I submitted the links and celebrated my hard work.
 Two weeks went by and I heard nothing.
 I thought maybe after 14 days it just wasn’t meant to be.
-This wouldn’t be the first time a company didn’t get back to me.

 But then on a random Tuesday around 7 pm, I received an email from Andy Krainak, VaynerMedia’s Brand Director.

 Hey Aaron, your content submission really stood out to us and I’d love to schedule an interview with you and our hiring team.
 Would you by chance be available tomorrow at 11:30 am ET?
 If not tomorrow how about Wednesday afternoon?